SongYan888/Break-Stylistic-Sophon-Are-We-Really-Meant-to-Confine-the-Imagination-in-Style-Transfer/README.md

 ### License

-This project is licensed under <a rel="license" href="https://github.com/IceClear/StableSR/blob/main/LICENSE.txt">NTU S-Lab License 1.0</a>.
+This project is licensed under MIT license.
 Redistribution and use should follow this license.

 ### Acknowledgement